Jan

 - Speech therapy : Can be helpful for speech and swallowing disorders.

-- Deep brain stimulation (DBS): A surgical procedure in which electrodes are implanted in the brain to stimulate specific areas and relieve symptoms.
+- Deep brain stimulation (DBS): A surgical procedure in which electrodes are implanted in the brain to stimulate specific areas and alleviate symptoms.

 Living with Parkinson's

-Parkinson's disease can place a significant burden on those affected and their families.
-Comprehensive care and support are important to maintain quality of life.
-This includes medical care, therapy offers and psychosocial support.
-Support groups and patient organizations can also provide valuable resources.
-Despite the challenges, many people with Parkinson's can lead fulfilling lives, especially if the disease is detected and treated early.
-Research is continually working on new approaches to treating and ultimately curing the disease.
+Parkinson's disease can be a significant burden for those affected and their families.
+Comprehensive care and support are essential to maintaining quality of life.
+This includes medical care, therapy options, and psychosocial support.
+Self-help groups and patient organizations can also provide valuable resources.
+Despite the challenges, many people with Parkinson's can lead fulfilling lives, especially if the disease is diagnosed and treated early.
+Research is continuously working on new approaches to treatment and ultimately a cure for the disease.